-4 Ways to Start a High-Growth Business With Zero or Minimal Funding
+4 Strategic Ways to Start a High-Growth Startup with Zero Funding in 2026

 By far, one of the most recurring questions we address on our Quora channel, is related to starting a business with Zero or Minimal Funding.
 Having a global audience on this channel, we know that this problem statement is a global phenomenon.